Althorix50/LocuSense_repo/home-assistant/matter/README.md

     service: http://a0d7b954-grafana:3000
 ```

-> 🔒 If you expose Grafana to the internet, treat this as a development example only.
-> Use strong credentials, consider disabling anonymous access or restricting access
-> to a VPN / specific IPs.

 ---

-## 8. Embedding Grafana panels into Home Assistant
+## 7. Embed Grafana panels back into Home Assistant

-In the dashboard YAML (`matter_dashboard.yaml`) you can include Grafana panels as
-`iframe` cards, for example:
+Once Grafana is reachable, embed specific panels back into your Lovelace view using either standard `iframe` cards or custom cards.
+A minimal iframe card looks like:

 ```yaml
 - type: iframe